cloudflare/cloudflare-docs/content/waf/about.md

 ---
 title: About
 pcx-content-type: concept
-order: 2
+weight: 3
+meta:
+  title: About Cloudflare Web Application Firewall
 ---

 # About Cloudflare Web Application Firewall

 The Cloudflare Web Application Firewall (Cloudflare WAF) checks incoming web requests and filters undesired traffic based on sets of rules called rulesets.
-The matching engine that powers the WAF rules supports the wirefilter syntax using the [Rules language](https://developers.cloudflare.com/ruleset-engine/rules-language).
+The matching engine that powers the WAF rules supports the wirefilter syntax using the [Rules language](/ruleset-engine/rules-language).

 ## What is a Web Application Firewall?